rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 Relying on inferred return types is unstable.
 Another developer comes in and makes an adjustment.
 Your function now returns some unexpected union type.
 Depending on how your function is used, this could cause compilation issues elsewhere (not good) or not (even worse).
 How can you reason about input-output if you really on outputs being inferred?

-Just for grins, think about 'T' in TDD as 'Type'.
-To do that TDD overload, you define the return type upfront and keep fixing your code (no casting in the final product) until it compiles.
-OK, that would require some fancy types to fully replace T(est)DD but, still, is a good way to do programming in a statically typed environment.
+Just for grins, think about 'T' in _TDD_ as 'Type'.
+To do that _TDD_ overload, you define the return type upfront and keep fixing your code (no casting in the final product) until it compiles.
+OK, that would require some fancy types to fully replace _T(est)DD_ but, still, is a better way to do programming in a statically typed environment.

 ## The Interesting Types